 As you might probably know, I used to run a blog I called Polly.
 A former schoolmate of mine at Starehe Boys' Centre named Josh Komoth, who was a year behind me, was so impressed with the quality of writing in the blog that he asked me to meet him for a talk.
 At first, I thought he wanted to unload his problems on me, so I told him I couldn't commute to Nairobi.
 But alas!
 He offered to visit me in my beloved hometown of Kiserian.
 I had no choice but to tell him he was welcome to visit me.

 He visited me on a crispy morning in 2015 on a date I have forgotten.
 But I remember Kiserian was muddy that day.
-It was Josh Komoth's first visit to my hometown, so he kept asking me whether he was in the right direction as he came to Kiserian.
-What impressed me most about Josh Komoth was that he didn't keep me waiting.
+It being Josh Komoth's first visit to my hometown, he kept asking me whether he was in the right direction as he came to Kiserian.
+And what impressed me most about him was that he didn't keep me waiting.
 He was punctual.

 And alas!
 He was actually driving himself in a black hatchback.
 So it seemed he was actually more blessed than me yet I had thought he wanted to unload his problems on me.